 Roughly halfway to his destination, he ran into a tribe of Lakota, who were friendly toward the fur traders.
 There, he managed to bargain his way into a skin boat.

-As for Glass, he remained a part of Ashley’s Hundred for the next ten years.
-He escaped two separate run-ins with the dreaded Arikara and even another stint alone in the wilderness after becoming separated from his trapping party during an attack.
+His mission to track down Bridges and Fitzgerald complete, Glass continued working as as fur trader for the next 10 years.
+He escaped two more violent run-ins with Native Americans and even another stint alone in the wilderness after he became separated from his trapping party during an attack.

 In 1833, however, Glass finally met the end he’d been evading for so long.
-While on a trip along the Yellowstone River with two fellow trappers, Hugh Glass found himself under attack by the Arikara once again.
+According to the National Park Service, while on a trip along the Yellowstone River with two fellow trappers, Hugh Glass found himself under attack by the Arikara once again.
 This time, he was not so lucky.

 Glass’ epic tale was so incredible that it caught the eye of Hollywood and was transformed into the Oscar-winning film The Revenant starring Leonardo DiCaprio.
 Today, a monument stands along the southern shore of the Grand River near the site of Glass’ famous attack, reminding all who pass of the man who took on a grizzly bear and lived to tell the tale.

 After reading about Hugh Glass and the real story behind The Revenant, check out the life of Peter Freuchen, another bear-wrestling badass.
 Then, read about the Montana man who was attacked by a grizzly bear twice in one day.